jeromeetienne/threex.webar/slides/README.md

     - android is supporting it
   - require webgl to display 3d

+- jsaruco is only recognizing this type of marker
+  - they are easy to recognize
+  - but they are ugly
+  - More elaborated libraries are able to recognize any images
+    - e.g. Vuforia/ARToolKit

 # Questions to answers
 - what is three.js
 - what is AR